Can you imagine disowning your parents because you think you can do better?

-If this idea strikes you as insane, repulsive & idiotic, you’re not alone.
+If this idea strikes you as insane, repulsive and idiotic, you’re not alone.
 I agree with you wholeheartedly.
-We may be able to pick & choose our friends, but they rarely ever become as close to us as our family does.
+We may be able to pick and choose our friends, but they rarely ever become as close to us as our family does.
 People consistently rate their family members as the most treasured people in their lives, much more so than their friends.
-In study after study, family ties are consistently shown to be deeper, stronger & more valuable than friendships.
+In study after study, family ties are consistently shown to be deeper, stronger and more valuable than friendships.

 But you don’t need studies to tell you that.
 We all know it in our hearts.
-We all know the feeling of intimacy & love, exasperating & maddening but love nonetheless, that we feel for our family.
+We all know the feeling of intimacy and love that we feel for our family.
+Exasperating and maddening but love nonetheless.
 We know that when the time comes, we are perfectly willing to take a bullet for our families.
 How many of us can honestly say the same about our friends.
 We’ve all heard of politicians & business executives who stepped down so they can spend more time with their families.
 Where are all the politicians who resigned so they can hang out with their friends?

 This all feels perfectly natural, but why is it so?
-How is it that parents & children, complete strangers whom nature threw together, can develop such a close bond that even our closest friends in the world cannot achieve?
-The answer that I’m going to put forward here: Shared experience & mutual, unconditional acceptance & love.
+How is it that parents and children, complete strangers whom nature threw together, can develop such a close bond that even our closest friends in the world cannot achieve?

-If all this sounds obvious, let me get to the point: Why don’t we practice this same unconditional love & acceptance with the most important person in our family: our spouse?
+If all this sounds obvious, let me get to the point: Why don’t we practice this same unconditional love and acceptance with the most important person in our family: our spouse?

 Over the past century, our society has grown & improved in almost every regard but one.
 Marital success.
 We spend more and more time putting off marriage until everything is perfect.
-We date more & more partners in our lives, in the hopes of finally meeting that one special person.
+We date more and more, in the hopes of finally meeting that one special person.
 We extend our courtship period to multiple years, so that we can know each other inside and out before finally making that commitment.

 And yet, despite all this, our divorce rates are higher than they have ever been.
 One in two marriages conducted in America today eventually end in divorce; twice the rate that it used to be in the 1950s.
 Marital studies show that even among the fewer couples who actually stay together, the average married couple today is less satisfied than the average married couple from decades past.
 If we’re more careful than ever before when it comes to marriage, why is the institution of marriage still crumbling all around us?

-The answer that I’m going to put forth: Unconditional acceptance & love.
+The answer that I’m going to put forth: Unconditional acceptance.
 Or rather, the lack of it.

 I can certainly sympathize that some marriages are indeed toxic, and it’s good that our society offers those people a way out.
-Infidelity, abuse & battery are simply unacceptable, and no one should have to live with that.
+Infidelity and abuse are unacceptable, and no one should have to live with that.

-For the most part, we simply accept our parents, children and siblings without question.
-We spend the first 2 decades of our lives living with strangers whose home we happened to be born into, and the next 2 decades of our lives living with other strangers who happened to be born into our home.
+For the most part, we accept our parents, children and siblings without question.
+We spend the first two decades of our lives living with strangers whose home we happened to be born into.
+And the next two decades of our lives living with other strangers who happened to be born into our home.
 And these strangers end up forming the bedrock of our lives.
 Our most treasured relationships.
-The people we would fight & die for, however flawed & imperfect they may be.
+The people we would fight and die for, however flawed and imperfect they may be.